2020 Citi Double Cash Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Citi is a WalletHub partner.

 Citi Double Cash Review Summary: The Citi® Double Cash Card – 18 month BT offer has a $0 annual fee and offers two rounds of cash back rewards with every purchase: 1% cash back when you buy and another 1% when you pay Citi back.
-That’s why Citi Double Cash is an excellent flat-rate rewards option for anyone with good credit or better, whether it’s for everyday use or to pair with other credit cards offering standout terms on specific types of transactions.
+That’s why Citi Double Cash is an excellent flat-rate rewards option for anyone with excellent credit, whether it’s for everyday use or to pair with other credit cards offering standout terms on specific types of transactions.

 Citi Double Cash is more than just a rewards card, though.
-It can also help new applicants save on existing credit card debt, offering 0% for 18 months on balance transfers.
-Just make sure to account for the card’s 3% (min $5) balance transfer fee and regular APR: 15.49% to 25.49% (V), depending on creditworthiness.
+It can also help new applicants save on existing credit card debt, offering an intro APR of 0% for 18 months on balance transfers.
+Just make sure to account for the card’s 3% (min $5) balance transfer fee and regular APR: 13.99% to 23.99% (V), depending on creditworthiness.

 With all of that in mind, it’s no wonder why Citi Double Cash is among the most popular credit cards on the market.
 You can learn more about the offer below.